 Unit 13.
 Growth and development.
 Plant Hormones: Auxins, Gibberellins, Cytokinins, Ethylene, Abscisic Acid and other compounds with hormonal activity.
 Photomorphogenesis.
 Photoperiodism and Vernalization.

-Animal Physiology Study of blood pressure and cardiac cycle Histology and physiology of muscle and nerve Group work on physiology topics Tests for protein properties Semen contrast Plant Organography
+Group work on physiology topics Tests for protein properties Semen contrast Plant Organography

 Plant histology I Plant histology II Plant organography Seed viability.
 In vivo measurement of NRase activity.

 Plant physiology and organography

 Biochemistry and Molecular Biology of Plants

 Bob B. Buchanan, Wilhelm Gruissem, Russell L. Jones, and Kathleen Vickers

 Plant Physiology, Development and Metabolism / by Satish C Bhatla, Manju A. Lal.

 Editorial: Singapore : Springer Singapore : Imprint: Springer, 2018.

 Teaching Tools in Plant Biology: Lecture Notes.
 The Plant Cell (online),

 Biological science / Scott Freeman ... [et al.].6th ed., global ed.
 Harlow (England) : Pearson Education,